 - When a copy of your birth certificate is available, you need to claim this at the PSA East Avenue office.
 Your succeeding requests for copies of your certified birth certificate may then be made online at psahelpline.ph or by calling the hotline (02) 737-1111.

 - In case you do not have a copy of your birth certificate at the LCR office where you were supposedly registered, you need to file for Late Registration.
-You may inquire for the process at the LCR office as well.
+You may inquire about the process at the LCR office as well.